Roadwork/dapr-js-sdk/README.md

 const daprInternalServerPort = 4000;

 const client = new Dapr(daprHost, daprPort, daprInternalServerPort);
+await client.startClient(); // start the client to interact with the Dapr Sidecar await client.startServer(); // start the internal server

 // Pub / Sub
 // Note: /dapr/subscribe will be called on the provided "daprInternalServerPort".